Information and discussion on all aspects of British photographic history

 Added by Michael Wong on June 1, 2013 at 13:13 — No Comments

 This book is the first extensive survey of early Chinese photographers in any language.
-It is profusely illustrated with more than 400 photographs, many of which are published here for the first time, including a fine selection of Foochow landscapes from the studios of Lai Fong, China’s leading…Continue
+It is profusely illustrated with more than 400 photographs, many of which are published here for the first time, including a fine selection of Foochow landscapes from the studios of Lai Fong, China’s leading photographer during this period, and Tung Hing.

 Added by Michael Wong on May 27, 2013 at 19:07 — No Comments

 European travellers to the East were fascinated, particularly in the nineteenth century, with the lights, colours, and the different way of living.
 The newness of the environment they encountered inspired artists, writers and photographers and deeply impacted European art history.
-The Orient was…Continue
+The Orient was seen as a far exotic land and from that dream the field of Orientalism came to…Continue

 Added by Michael Wong on May 25, 2013 at 12:52 — No Comments

-A priceless archive of golf photography covering the development of golf from the 19th century onwards, which includes the extensive golf photography archives of the Lawrence Levy collection and the collections of…Continue
+A priceless archive of golf photography covering the development of golf from the 19th century onwards, which includes the extensive golf photography archives of the Lawrence Levy collection and the collections of Scottish photographer George Cowie, is to benefit from the support of the…Continue

 Added by Michael Wong on May 17, 2013 at 17:25 — No Comments